apache/skywalking/docs/en/swip/SWIP-1.md

   short-name: "{ (u, l) -> u.shortName == l.shortName }"
   # remove the namespace from the lower service short name
   lower-short-name-remove-ns: "{ (u, l) -> u.shortName == l.shortName.substring(0, l.shortName.lastIndexOf('.')) }"

+layer-levels:
+  # The hierarchy level of the service layer, the level is used to define the order of the service layer for UI presentation.
+  # The level of the upper service should greater than the level of the lower service in `hierarchy` section.
+  MESH: 3
+  GENERAL: 3
+  VIRTUAL_DATABASE: 3
+  MYSQL: 2
+  MESH_DP: 1
+  K8S_SERVICE: 0
 ```

 ## General usage docs